biopython/biopython.github.io/wiki/Reading_large_PDB_files.md

     - resSeq simply wrap and are printed modulo 10,000.
     - atom numbers wrap at 99,999 and are printed modulo 100,000
     """
-    # directly copied from PDBIO.py
+    # The format string is derived from the PDB format as used in PDBIO.py
-    # (has to be copied because of the package layout it is not externally accessible)
+    # (has to be copied to the class because of the package layout it is not externally accessible)
     _ATOM_FORMAT_STRING="%s%5i %-4s%c%3s %c%4i%c   %8.3f%8.3f%8.3f%6.2f%6.2f      %4s%2s%2s\n"

     def _get_atom_line(self, atom, hetfield, segid, atom_number, resname,